Particle motion around a static axially symmetric wormhole: Wormhole metric

 \subsection{Komar integrals}

 How would distant observers measure the mass of the ZV wormhole?
-In order to answer this question we employ the Komar integrals, which are a standard tool to determine the mass and the angular momentum as seen by far away observer in a given geometry.
+In order to answer this question we employ the Komar integrals, which are a standard tool to determine the mass and the angular momentum as seen by a faraway observer in a given geometry.
 These integrals are defined for stationary and axially symmetric space-times, which must be asymptotically flat.
-Then mass and angular momentum of the gravitating massive object for far away observers are given by
+Then mass and angular momentum of the gravitating massive object for faraway observers are given by